-PoP examinations are written a writing-based examination administered in a face-toface context to Masters and Ph.
-D. students.
+PoP examinations are written based examination administered in a face to face context to Masters Students.
 The number of questions per course is according to the credit units of a course.
-For a three (3) credit unit course, there are 5 questions of which four (4) must be attempted while for a 2-credit unit course, there are 4 questions of which three (3) must be attempted for the digital programmes.
+For a three (3) credit unit course, there are 5 questions of which four (4) must be attempted while for a 2 credit unit course, there are 4 questions of which three (3) must be attempted for the digital programmes.